 Over 200 billion mails are sent every single day.

-With so many mails sent every day, everyone’s email inbox is inundated with tons of emails.
+With so many emails sent every day, everyone’s email inbox is inundated with tons of emails.
 So, now more than ever, it is imperative for B2B sales executives to craft emails that cut through the clutter.
-The first gate keeper when it comes to writing powerful emails that convert is having a powerful subject line.
+The first gatekeeper when it comes to writing powerful emails that convert is having a powerful subject line.
 It is often the single most important factor that determines whether your email gets read or not.

 Think of your email subject line akin to a resume when it comes to a job search.
 The resume won’t land you a job but can get you an interview; likewise, the email subject line won’t get you a sale (yet) but will persuade your prospect to open the email so that it has a fighting chance of scoring a response.